antoine-levitt/PhotoionizationGTO.jl/README.md

 # Installation
 ## GaIn
 * Get GaIn from TODO.
 * Build it as a shared library.
-On linux:
+On Linux:
 ```
 ./configure FCFLAGS="-O2 -g -fPIC" CPPFLAGS="-O2 -g -fPIC"
 make